darya-d/rsschool-cv/cv.md

 imgSizeValueFieldset.addEventListener('click', onChangeSizeImg);
 ```
+To see more you can visit my [Github page](https://github.com/darya-d).

 ## 🇬🇧 English
 In 2016 I had passed the Streamline School's exam and got certificates for the B1-B2 level.
 Since then I’ve been using English only while travelling in Europe, practicing in Lingualeo app and watching Netflix 😉